JoelNiemela/Maggy/README.md

 - `--@Down`
   - Initiates the `Down` segment; all subsequent lines (until the next segment macro) belong to the `Down` segment.
 - `--!Maggy`
   - Enables Maggy support for the database.
-Yyour first migration for a database with Maggy should use this command.
+The first migration for a database with Maggy should use this command.